-The Vivado Design Suite IP Catalog for the Gen3 Integrated Block for PCIe consists two modes: Basic Mode and Advanced Mode.
+The Vivado Design Suite IP catalog for the Virtex-7 FPGA Gen3 Integrated Block for PCIe core consists two modes: Basic Mode and Advanced Mode.
 To select a mode, use the Mode drop-down list on the first page of the Customize IP dialog box.